Spaceship Earth (Epcot): Show scenes

 The ride begins with the time-machine vehicles ascending into a dark tunnel with twinkling stars all around.
-An adventurous orchestral theme starts to play.
-As the score shifts to the theme ostinato, a leitmotif that comes to represent digital interference.
-On touchscreens in the vehicle, guests select their language and hometown, and then have their picture taken by a passing camera.
+On touchscreens in the vehicle, guests select their language and hometown, and then have their picture taken by a passing camera for later use.

 As the vehicle arrives at the first story of the structure, it begins a slow curve.
-A large film screen is stretched along the inside of the sphere, depicting early humans fighting for survival against a woolly mammoth without a form of communication and language.
-As the screen dims behind them, guests enter a cavern populated by audio animatronic early humans, who represent the development of early language through cave paintings.
+A large film screen is stretched along the inside of the sphere, depicting early humans fighting for survival against a woolly mammoth, triggering development of early communication and language to help them work and survive together.
+As the screen dims behind them, guests enter a cavern populated by audio animatronic early humans, who represent the development of early writing through cave paintings.
 The drawings on the walls come to life and begin to dance as the car continues onward.

-The score modulates, presenting the theme in a phrygian mode, implying a middle eastern atmosphere.
-Guests are brought through a heated diorama of the Egyptians, who invented a system of portable communication using hieroglyphs recorded on papyrus, as opposed to cave paintings that were unable to be transported as humans migrated.
+The next scene depicts Egyptians, who invented a system of portable communication using hieroglyphs recorded on papyrus, as opposed to cave paintings that were unable to be transported as humans migrated.

 Phoenician merchants are seen carrying goods to faraway lands.
-The narration explains how each civilization is trying to communicate, but cannot understand each other due to the language barrier.
-But the Phoenicians, who trade with all of them create a simple common alphabet, so that trade and communication becomes easier.
+The narration explains how each civilization is trying to communicate, but cannot understand each other due to language barriers.
+But the Phoenicians, who trade with all of them, create a simple common alphabet, so that trade and communication becomes easier.
 Turning a corner, riders see a lesson in mathematics being taught in a piazza in an ancient Greek city, in a sequence that attempts to show how math helped invent the 'birth of a high tech life we enjoy today.'
 Shifting to ancient Rome, a night scene including a traveler in a chariot delivering news depicts how language is portrayed as a tool for cultural unification with the vast network of roads that stretched across Europe, ultimately all leading to Rome.

 Suddenly, the scene takes a dark turn as crashes are heard and the smell of burning wood fills the air.
 The fall of Rome by invading mercenary armies also brought the destruction of the bulk of the world's recorded knowledge, including the loss of scrolls at the Library of Alexandria.
 But the narration gives hope as the vehicle reaches the next level, where Jewish and Islamic scholars of the Middle Ages are seen preserving recorded information, and continuing to progress in science.